brajeshwar/brajeshwar.github.io/_posts/2011/2011-01-10-why-linkedin-groups-may-not-be-working-for-you.md

----
-layout: post
-title: Why LinkedIn Groups May Not Be Working for You
+# Why LinkedIn Groups May Not Be Working for You
----
 <p>We've all heard stories about an Internet millionaire who used LinkedIn to expand their network.
 Then they actually try joining a variety of LinkedIn groups and fail to create a single connection.
 After a few weeks of frustration, they throw in the towel.</p>
 <p>If this scenario describes you, then you are probably starting to doubt the effectiveness of <a href="http://www.linkedin.com/">LinkedIn</a>.
 Instead, you need to come up with a different practice for finding the groups that are actually going to be worth the time you put into them.</p>
 <p>There are a few variables you need to look at while you identify LinkedIn groups that will give you what you are looking for.
 Keep in mind, you can always leave a group and focus your energy elsewhere if it's not giving you a return on your investment.</p>